XRPLF/clio/docs/config-description.md

 - **Type**: double
 - **Default value**: `10`
 - **Constraints**: The value must be a positive double number.
-- **Description**: The number of milliseconds the server waits to shutdown gracefully.
+- **Description**: The number of seconds the server waits to shutdown gracefully.
 If Clio does not shutdown gracefully after the specified value, it will be killed instead.

 ### cache.num_diffs